 - This particular variant (hideous narrators and all) was a staple of pre-Comics Code Authority horror comics, particularly those published by EC.

 - Tharg's Future Shocks from 2000 AD typically ended with such a twist.
+If the main character is warmongering, bigoted, greedy, etc., you can be sure that something will come back to bite them by the end.
 One of the best, by Alan Moore, goes like this: A werewolf on a virtually eternal space flight to an off-world colony looking forward to feasting on everybody else on board whenever the spaceship passes a lunar body finding out the hard way that every passenger and crew member on the vessel is also a werewolf and was hoping to do the same thing (and Earth's space command post happy to know that they've finally figured out a way to get rid of all of the planet's werewolves).

-- A common appearance in EC comics, just a few examples (there were dozens in total) include:
+- A common occurrence in EC Comics, just a few examples (there were dozens in total) include:

 - In "The Trophy", a hunter who displays trophies of the heads of various animals he has killed is made into such a trophy himself when he is captured by a crazed man.

-- In "A Grim Fairy Tale" a pompous King and Queen forbid the townfolk from killing the rats that overwhelm the kingdom.
-Eventually an angry mob captures them, shoves live rats down their throats and sew their mouth shut, causing the rats to eat their way out of them.
+- In "A Grim Fairy Tale" a pompous King and Queen forbid the townsfolk from killing the rats that overwhelm the kingdom.
+Eventually an angry mob captures them, shoves live rats down their throats and sews their mouths shut, causing the rats to eat their way out of them.

-- The 1968 film Wild in the Streets has an ending that could be considered an example of this.
-A group of twentysomethings and teens manages to exile everybody over 30 to retirement camps.
-Then at the end, a group of kids exiles everybody over 10.
+- In Wild in the Streets, a group of twenty-somethings and teens manages to exile everybody over 30 to retirement camps.
+Then at the end, a group of kids starts scheming to exile everybody over 10.

-- Doubly subverted in Kind Hearts and Coronets.
-The story revolves around a man who attempts to become the Duke of Chalfont by murdering everyone in line to inherit the dukedom.
-Then he gets sentenced to death for the one murder he didn't commit.
-Then he gets acquitted at the last moment, but then, as he leaves the prison, he realizes that he left his memoirs—which describe the murders he actually committed—in his cell.
+- Double subverted in Kind Hearts and Coronets.
+The story revolves around a man who attempts to become the Duke of Chalfont by murdering everyone (but one) in line to inherit the dukedom.
+Then he is sentenced to death for the one murder he didn't commit.
+He is exonerated at the last moment, but as he leaves the prison, he realizes that he left his memoirs—describing the murders he actually committed—in his cell.

 - The short story "Those Three Wishes", by Judith Gorog, is a literal case of Be Careful What You Wish For.
 The selfish and spoiled protagonist is granted a wish, and uses it to wish for 1000 more wishes.
 Later, when reminded of a test she forgot to study for, she facetiously blurts out "I wish I were dead."